quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Initiation

-Connection IDs cannot be reused, thus opening a new path requires the use of a new Connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
-As such to open a new path by initiating path validation, both sides need at least one unused Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}).
+Before an endpoint adds a new path by initiating path validation, it MUST check whether at least one unused Connection ID is available for each side.

 If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively